IgniteUI/help-topics/topics/02_Controls/igMap/01_Adding_igMap.md

 <script type="text/javascript" src="/Scripts/ig/js/infragistics.loader.js"></script>
 ```

 …and then reference the `Infragistics.Web.Mvc` assembly in your ASP.NET MVC project and the `Infragistics.Web.Mvc` namespace in your view.
-For details, see [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html).
+For details, see [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html).
 In the interest of clarity, the code to reference the namespace follows below.

 **In ASPX:**